-1.7 FIELD STAFF 1.5.2 Field Offices
+1.7 FIELD STAFF

 Under direction of the Operations Manager, Field Managers are responsible for supervising the Regional and Extension Office Supervisors.
 Regional and Extension Office Supervisors are responsible, under the direction of the Field Managers, for supervising the field staff.
 The field staff are responsible for locating noncustodial parents and obtaining the information necessary to initiate administrative procedures to enforce orders or support legal action pursuant and limited to the purpose of the IV-D Program.
 The field staff work closely with the legal staff to ensure appropriate information is available to support the necessary legal action to collect child and medical support or establish paternity.
-OCSE attorneys do not represent either represent neither the custodial party or noncustodial parent, but rather the State's interest in seeing that children are provided for financially.
+OCSE attorneys do not represent either the custodial party or noncustodial parent, but rather the State's interest in seeing that children are provided for financially.